Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 For a start, they are not even classified under the same segment, with the Dacia being a small family car and the Renault representing city car vehicle class.

 SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Renault displaying significantly better structural stability.
 That aside, let's consider some other aspects which affect safety.
 The first vehicle is a small family car and that gives it a marginal advantage over the city car competitor, at least that's what statistics show.
-On the other hand, taking kerb weight as an important factor into account, the French car offers a marginal difference of 7% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, the French car offers a marginal difference of 7% more metal.

 Performance & Fuel economyRenault is a bit more agile, reaching 100km/h in 0.9 seconds less than its competitor.
 In addition to that it accelerates all the way to 167 kilometers per hour, 11km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 5.8 liters of fuel per 100 kilometers (49 mpg), in combined cycle.